benjcunningham/benjcunningham.github.io/_posts/2017-09-15-leaving-your-first-role.md

 In reality, all of that was just in my head.
 The people around me were kind and understanding and ultimately moved on, and I'm fairly certain the people in your life will treat you similarly.
-In retospect, it makes sense: people quit their jobs all the time.
+In retrospect, it makes sense: people quit their jobs all the time.
 Resignations are just about one of the only things that happen at every company.
 They're common, they're planned for, and they're actually quite uninteresting.
 Yours will probably be too.